 A DWI offense is a serious matter.
 A second DWI offense is a dire situation.
 New York law imposes a strict set of penalties.
 Courts are hostile towards repeat offenders and will less likely bend to lessen the charges.
 You are considered a repeat offender if you are over 21 and have been documented with a blood alcohol content (BAC) of 0.08%, are under 21 years of age and have been documented with a 0.02% BAC, or drive a commercial vehicle and have been documented with a BAC of 0.04% for a second or subsequent time within 10 years of the first conviction.
-If you have been charged with a second Rockland County DWI, it is imperative that you contact a Spring Valley attorney with the experience to fight these charges and conclude your legal matter in the best way possible.
+If you have been charged with a second Rockland County DWI, it is imperative that you contact a New City attorney with the experience to fight these charges and conclude your legal matter in the best way possible.
 Kevin T. Conway has been a DWI attorney for many years, serving clients from Nyack, Spring Valley, Nanuet, New City, Piermont, Pearl River, and all of Rockland County.
 If you need an experienced DWI attorney, contact The Law Office of Kevin T. Conway immediately.

 In the state of New York, if you’re charged with a second DWI within 10 years, you are facing a class E felony.
 As a felony, the matter can be referred to the grand jury.
 If they return an indictment against you, the case gets transferred from the justice court to the county court.
 A felony DWI offender can face a variety of penalties, including a revoked license for at least 1 year, a fine up to $5000, a state or local prison sentence not to exceed 4 years, and a possible sentence of probation of up to five years.
 A felony conviction would seriously impact your life.
 You would have a permanent stain on your record that would prohibit you from many jobs, state licenses, and the right to vote.